 Winter Greens Salad With Fennel, Citrus, and Creamy Citrus Vinaigrette

 Fennel season peaks in the colder months, which is why you'll typically see it paired with other fall and winter produce.
 In this salad, along with the anise flavor of shaved fennel, we use a blend of bitter winter greens, like radicchio, endive, and escarole, and sweet-tart citrus fruit, like grapefruit, pomelo, and tangerines.
 Before incorporating the fruit, we cut it into suprèmes and set the pieces into a strainer over a bowl, reserving the drained juices to whisk with mayonnaise, olive oil, and honey to form a creamy vinaigrette.

 Fennel and Radicchio Salad With Tangerine Vinaigrette

-This easy salad of minimal ingredients is also perked up by the inclusion of citrus fruit—it's a great, bright addition to salads in the absence of warm-weather produce.
+This easy salad of minimal ingredients is also perked up by the inclusion of citrus fruit—it's a great, bright addition to salads when warm-weather produce becomes scarce (or sub-optimal) in the winter.
 Crunchy thin-sliced fennel and bitter radicchio are dressed in a vinaigrette of tangerine juice and fennel seed.
 Because the tangerine juice isn't quite acidic enough to replace the vinegar of a typical vinaigrette, we add an equal quantity of lemon juice, too.